shallow focus photography of yellow lemon near glass mason jar and glass decanter

 Taking a short break from sitting at work?
 Drink up.

-For those of us working, always remember to take a sip in between hours when we take a short break.
-(I once read about a person who successfully quit smoking with drinking water.
-He took a sip every time he felt like taking a puff.)
+Fun fact: I once read about a person who successfully quit smoking with drinking water.
+He took a sip every time he felt like taking a puff.

-Alternatively, adding tea bags works too, better still, opt for tea that is lower or caffeine-free (ie: chamomile, peppermint, chrysanthemum).
+Even better, opt for tea that is lower or caffeine-free (ie: chamomile, peppermint, chrysanthemum).

 Eat more fruits and veggies